raeginez/railsproject/README.md

 - An Image
 - Users are also able to edit and delete their listings.

-It also allows a user to purchase other users shoes.
-They can find shoes by one of the following categories:
+It also allows a user to purchase other user's shoes.
+You can find shoes by one of the following categories:
 - Boots
 - Flats
 - Trainers